The best beaches in South East Asia

 Suggested by us.
 Check more things to do in Panay.

 We’ve spent over 2 years in Southeast Asia and as total beach lovers we’ve spent our fair share shopping out some of the best beaches and islands.
 Our personal favorite beach is Sunrise Beach on the island of Koh Lipe Thailand.

 Koh Lipe has no airport and until 2015 didn’t even have ATM’s so it’s been off the radar due to its location and lack of amenities.
 It’s a gorgeous white sandy beach with stunning turquoise waters.
 You can always find a spot to lay your towel and soak up the sun.
 If you go to the tip of sunrise beach you can also catch an epic sunset.

 We suggest renting a private longtail boat for the day, you can have the whole boat to yourself for 8 hours, whereever you want to go, for usually 1,500 baht/$45USD.
-We first visited in 2014 where we took the ferry over from Langkawi Malaysia which is a 1.5-hour boat ride away.
-If you are island hopping in Thailand you can take the ferry from Phuket/Phi Phi/Krabi but it will take you a better half of the day.
+We first visited in 2014 where we took the ferry over from Langkawi Malaysia which is a 1.5-hour boat ride away, check here for some great hotels there https://www.hotelsinlangkawi.org/.
+If you are island hopping in Thailand you can take the ferry from Phuawket/Phi Phi/Krabi but it will take you a better half of the day.

 18. Koh Tarutao, Thailand

 One of our favourite remote beaches in Southeast Asia is Ao Son on Koh Tarutao in Thailand.
 One of the many hidden gems of Thailand, Koh Tarutao is the largest island in the Tarutao National Marine Park and a former concentration camp for political prisoners.
 It’s heavily protected by the Thai government with very few facilities.